realtime-system/pysage/docs/local.rst

 Actor's Update each tick
 ------------------------------------
-There is also the `"update"` method that is built-in to pysage "Actor" base class.
+There is also the ``update`` method that is built-in to pysage "Actor" base class.
 This method will be called each time the actor manager "ticks".